 This means HTTPS.

 If you want to start HTTPS for the web system, you need indicate MSS to load your own certificate file and private key file.
-Both these files must be PEM format, and the security key must be no more than 1024 bits.
+Both these files must be PEM format.
 Certificate file must be renamed to 'server.crt' and private key file must be renamed to 'server.key'.